 Our highest governing body is the Board of Directors.
 The Board is responsible for charting the direction, policies, strategies and financial objectives of the Company.
-Our sustainability strategy, encompassing our strategy on climate change, was set by the Board.
-Day-to-day management of Company affairs and the implementation of the corporate strategy and policy initiatives are formally delegated to the Managing Director & CEO.
-The Managing Director & CEO and his direct reports form the Executive Team.
-Responsibility for sustainability strategy and governance resides with the Executive Team, advised by the Corporate Sustainability Team is led by the Vice President, Sustainability who reports to the Chief Financial Officer, thereby providing alignment with the financial performance and financial processes for the Company.
+Our sustainability strategy, encompassing our strategy on climate change, was endorsed by the Board.
+Day-to-day management of Company affairs and the implementation of the corporate strategy and policy initiatives are formally delegated to the Managing Director and CEO.
+Responsibility for sustainability strategy and governance resides with the Executive Team, advised by the Corporate Sustainability Team.
+The Corporate Sustainability Team is led by the Vice President, Sustainability who reports to the Chief Financial Officer, thereby providing alignment with the financial performance and financial processes for the Company.

-2.3i
+CC2.3i